Real life business owners explain their Digital Marketing secrets.

-I’m interviewing REAL LIFE HUMANS for my podcast who’ve changed their digital marketing for good and uses simple techniques to transform their business and brand.
+I’m interviewing REAL LIFE HUMANS for my podcast who’ve changed their digital marketing for good and who’ve used simple techniques to transform their business and brand.

 These shorter episodes will include practical DOABLE advice for real-life humans (not lofty abstract tips that require 40 hours a week of effort and a $100k budget).

-Jenny explains how some simple usability changes improved conversion on her home page, encouraged more sign ups to her lead magnet and ultimate drove more sales.
+Jenny explains how some simple usability changes improved conversion on her home page, encouraged more sign ups to her lead magnet, and ultimately drove more sales.

 Jenny is a video marketing coach, educator, and speaker, with 25 years of experience creating and delivering programs to audiences from 2-200.
 Jenny helps successfully implement video marketing for her clients to grow their people, profile and profit.

-From generating ideas to bring your video marketing to life, to taming the technology and building a profit-focused, client-centered strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability, through workshops, online programs, and 1:1 intensives.
+Generating ideas to bring your video marketing to life, taming the technology and building a profit-focused, client-centred strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability.
+She runs workshops, online programs, and 1:1 intensives.

-Rejecting random acts of video marketing and needing an uncomplicated system to follow to build her business visibility, Jenny developed a five-step system that makes adding video marketing simple to implement in any type of business and do it like a star.
+Rejecting random acts of video marketing and needing an uncomplicated system to follow to build her business visibility, Jenny developed a five-step system that makes adding video marketing simple to implement in any type of business.

 A solo mum to three teenage boys, she can be found at co-working spaces and cafes avoiding taxi driving gigs and crimes against personal hygiene.